TIBCO Scribe® Online Connector For Tools

 Refer to TIBCO Scribe® Online Agents for information on available Agent types and how to select the best Agent for your Solution.

-This Connector supports both the Cloud Agent and the On-Premise Agent for the supported Solution types listed in the Connector Specifications table, regardless of the location of the data.
+This Connector supports both the Cloud Service and the On-Premise Agent for the supported Solution types listed in the Connector Specifications table, regardless of the location of the data.
 Data can be in the cloud or on-premises.
-See Installing A TIBCO Scribe® Online On-Premise Agent or Provisioning A TIBCO Scribe® Online Cloud Agent.
+See Installing A TIBCO Scribe® Online On-Premise Agent or Provisioning A TIBCO Scribe® Online Cloud Service.

-Note: If you use a Cloud Agent with an on-premise datastore, you may need to whitelist the IP addresses of the Cloud Agent managers to allow the Cloud Agent to access your network.
+Note: If you use a Cloud Service with an on-premise datastore, you may need to whitelist the IP addresses of the Cloud Service managers to allow the Cloud Service to access your network.
 See Whitelisting Requirements.

-3. Select the Connector from the drop-down list in the Connection Type field, and then enter the following information for this Connection:
+the dropdown list in the Connection Type field, and then enter the following information for this Connection:

 Consider the following when using the Tools Connector as an Integration Solution source.